Contaminated drugs: reducing harm

 • Confusion

-• Drug paraphernalia being on the floor
+• Drug paraphernalia in the room

 If you have naloxone, administer it